Discover superb wines, dine in alfresco cafes and explore a coastline and hinterland of farms and wilderness on the way to Kangaroo Island.

 - Dine at one of Australia's best casual waterfront cafés

-Top things to do on the Fleurieu Peninsula
+Things to do and top attractions on the Fleurieu Peninsula

 Go wine (and spirit) tasting in McLaren Vale